 So, settling on my “why” I’m doing this because my life is going to change very soon.
 As a soon-to-be mum of two beautiful girls, I have no idea what everyday life is going to look like.
 I also have no idea what my life will look like a year from now, especially career-wise.
 As much as I love being a business owner, I also know that there may be things I will need to put on pause as I enjoy the new chapter of motherhood I’m faced with.
 I’m finding myself at a crossroad, not really knowing what I want or need from my wardrobe and the only way I’ll figure it out is to kind of release myself from my “fantasy self” and explore my style real-time.
 Set myself free from the pressure of newness and enjoy the now instead.
 After almost a decade of being into minimalism and capsule wardrobes, this is something I know will come almost naturally when you start letting go and to me it’s proven to be a much less wasteful way of life too.
 You simply become more selective about the stuff you invite into your life.

-Having said that, being a content creator who breathes for slow fashion and eco-friendly style habits, I’d be lying if I didn’t say that I’m also doing this to inspire my community to try something similar, and to use my platforms and my voice actively to change an industry that desperately needs is.
+Having said that, being a content creator who breathes for slow fashion and eco-friendly style habits, I’d be lying if I didn’t say that I’m also doing this to inspire my community to try something similar, and to use my platforms and my voice actively to change an industry that desperately needs it.
 So, consider this a huge reason behind my “why” as well.

 2. Buy in real-time (aka the “if and when” approach)